react-native-community/cli/docs/projects.md

 #### project.ios.automaticPodsInstallation

-A boolean value to determine if you want to automatically install CocoaPods when running `run-ios` or `build-ios` command and:
+A boolean value to determine if you want to automatically install CocoaPods when running `run-ios` or `build-ios` command when:
 - they are not yet installed
 - a new dependency visible for autolinking is installed
 - a version of existing native dependency has changed